Henry Sharp (cinematographer)

 Henry Sharp was an American cinematographer who worked in Hollywood from the 1920s through the 1950s.
 He was known for his work with actor Douglas Fairbanks.

 Biography

 Sharp was born in Los Angeles, California, to Thomas Sharp and Charlotte Bailey.
 He began working as a cinematographer by 1920, and by 1930, had become Douglas Fairbanks' cameraman of choice.
-He accompanied the star on a trip around the world, filing their travels.
+He accompanied the star on a trip around the world, filming their travels.
 He survived a plane crash in 1935 in Missouri, although he was left in the hospital for three months.
 After he recovered, he married his nurse, Jean Thayer.